zachlamont/todo-app/README.md

 -Let user click away from modal to close
 -hovering an icon displays what it does eg. 'Edit' -Modal fades in
+-Expand task to see full details including description